tomdiz/isGraphBipatiteApp/README.md

 You will need to add your subdomain and token to isGraphBipatiteApp.swift line 32

-To install Crashlytics you need a GoogleService-Info.plist added to the project.
+To install Crashlytics you need a 'GoogleService-Info.plist' added to the project.
 You can get this file when you create a test account at Firebase website.